Skip to main content

 Lounging

 Have you ever wondered how to access those comfortable airport lounges with private bathrooms, comfortable seating and free snacks?
-If you tend to stick to one airline, you can purchase an airline club membership or acquire an airline credit card, which comes with lounge access.
-Another way to gain access is to get a travel rewards credit card with complimentary Priority Pass™ membership.
-Keep in mind there is an annual fee to the travel cards that come with this perk.
-It's a great way to pass the time with luxurious perks at your disposal.
-Many airlines also offer a day pass for purchase.
+If you tend to stick to one airline, you can purchase an airline club membership or acquire an airline credit card that comes with lounge access.

 Planning